mikesamuel/node-sec-patterns/README.md

    that pass a mintable type's verifier.
 2. They add a third-party dependency that either produces that type via a minter or has a dependency that does.
-3. The developer adds a unit test which fails because the third-party dependency has not been allowed access to the minter.
+3. The developer adds a unit test which fails because no grant provides the third-party dependency access to the minter.
-4. The developer adds a whitelist entry to the package.json for their project granting access.
+4. The developer adds a whitelist entry to the `package.json` for their project granting access.
-5. Later, they issue a pull request to pull their changes into master, and/or when a push master builds a release candidate, the change to `package.json` is reviewed with an eye to security, and the third-party module is scrutinized as security critical.
+5. Later, they issue a pull request to pull their changes into master, and/or when a push master builds a release candidate, they review changes to `package.json` and see that the added dependency is security critical.

 This allows a development team, collectively, to reify some security guarantees in JavaScript objects and ensure that only a small,